inab/WfExS-backend/INSTALL.md

 	- `venv` is also available in many Linux distributions (Ubuntu package `python3-venv`).
 In some of them is integrated into the Python 3.5 (or later) installation.

-* The creation of a virtual environment where to install WES backend dependencies is done running:
+* The creation of a virtual environment where to install WfExS backend dependencies is done running:

 ```bash
 python3 -m venv .pyWEenv